By Casey Reid 1 min read

 Can Short Deck be played online?

-Yes, numerous online poker platforms, including partypoker and GG Poker, offer Short Deck Poker in cash games and tournaments.
+Yes, numerous online poker platforms, including partypoker and GG Poker, offer Short Deck Poker in Cash Games and tournaments.
 Its popularity has surged partly due to the fast-paced action and the strategic depth it introduces, making it a favourite among high-stakes players and innovative online rooms.

 Conclusion